 Where shadow IT comes from

-Why this is a problem
+Why it is a problem

-1
+- 1

 Brak kontroli nad danymi.
 Jeśli pracownicy przechowują pliki firmowe na prywatnych dyskach, synchronizują dokumenty przez prywatne konta w chmurze albo wysyłają dane przez niezatwierdzone komunikatory, firma nie wie, gdzie jej dane się znajdują.
 Nie może ich zabezpieczyć, nie może ich odzyskać w razie awarii i nie może udowodnić ich bezpieczeństwa w razie audytu lub incydentu.

-2
+- 2

 Luki w bezpieczeństwie.
 Oprogramowanie zainstalowane bez wiedzy IT nie jest monitorowane, nie jest aktualizowane zgodnie z procedurami patch managementu i może zawierać luki bezpieczeństwa.
 Jedna niezałatana podatność w nieoficjalnym narzędziu może stać się punktem wejścia do całej sieci firmowej.

-3
+- 3

 Zależność od osoby, nie od procesu.
 Gdy nieformalny "firmowy informatyk" odchodzi z pracy, zostawia po sobie środowisko, którego nikt inny nie rozumie.
 Brak dokumentacji, brak procedur, brak przekazania wiedzy

-4
+- 4

 Zgodność z regulacjami.
 Firmy przetwarzające dane osobowe mają obowiązek wiedzieć, gdzie te dane się znajdują i jak są chronione.
 Shadow IT sprawia, że część danych wymyka się spod tej kontroli - co może prowadzić do naruszenia RODO i poważnych konsekwencji prawnych.

-5
+- 5

 Jakość działań bez weryfikacji.
 Pracownik, który "ogarnia IT", działa w dobrej wierze, ale bez weryfikacji, bez znajomości standardów bezpieczeństwa i bez świadomości konsekwencji.
 Błędna konfiguracja sieci, nieodpowiednio ustawione uprawnienia, źle skonfigurowane konto - to zagrożenia, które nie powstają z czasem, lecz istnieją od razu, od momentu wykonania.
 Profesjonalne wsparcie informatyczne opiera się na sprawdzonych procedurach i wiedzy, której nie zastąpi nawet najlepsza wola i pewna doza technicznego ogarnięcia.